ROTI or "Return On Time Invested" as an agile metric

 Using this method, we at Echometer have already analyzed a total of more than 30,000 retrospectives from more than 100 companies and have been able to make incredibly interesting observations.

-One, for example, is that most retrospectives are held on a Wednesday, even though the Roti score is highest on Fridays:
+One example is that most retrospectives are held on a Wednesday, although the Roti score is highest on Fridays:

 Conclusion on Roti (Return on time invested)